puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 [maintaining_tuning]: ./maintain_and_tune.html
 [low_catalog_dupe]: ./trouble_low_catalog_duplication.html

-## Can I migrate my data from ActiveRecord storeconfigs or from an existing PuppetDB to a new instance?

-Yes.
-At this time, you can only migrate exported resources from ActiveRecord, and you can migrate catalogs from an existing PuppetDB.
-For more information, see [Migrating Data][migrating] for more information.

 ## PuppetDB is complaining about a truststore or keystore file.
 What do I do?

 There are several related causes for this, but it boils down to PuppetDB being